MicrosoftDocs/win32/desktop-src/HyperV_v2/addfeaturesettings-msvm-virtualethernetswitchmanagementservice.md

 ---
-Description: Adds feature settings to the configuration of an Ethernet switch port. ms.assetid: 628a6546-cc78-4fde-be0c-533a2c3f9483
+description: Adds feature settings to the configuration of an Ethernet switch port. ms.assetid: 628a6546-cc78-4fde-be0c-533a2c3f9483
 title: AddFeatureSettings method of the Msvm_VirtualEthernetSwitchManagementService class ms.topic: reference